Public Disclosure of Trusts in Cyprus

 Cyprus Beneficial Owner Register and Cyprus International Trust

-The Prevention and Suppression of Money Laundering and Terrorist Financing Law of 2007-2018 introduced mandatory disclosure requirements in respects to trusts.
+The Prevention and Suppression of Money Laundering and Terrorist Financing Law of 2007-2018 introduced mandatory disclosure requirements with respect to trusts.
 Generally known as the Cyprus Beneficial Ownership Register which you may read more in my previous post.
 Subject to this the following information will be required to be mandatorily disclosed:

 - The settlor